Understanding Inference-Time Token Allocation and Coverage Limits in Agentic Hardware Verification: Results

 \subsection{Coverage Hole Taxonomy}

 For each run, CovAgent writes a post-run report analyzing remaining uncovered coverage points.
-We classify every coverage hole from the sub-100\% runs (multiple seeds, 6 designs) into six categories, tagged as methodology-bound (ceiling) or reasoning-failure (frontier).
+We classify every coverage hole from the 6 sub-100\% designs into 6 categories, tagged as methodology-bound (ceiling) or reasoning-failure (frontier).
 Table \ref{tab:coverage_taxonomy} shows this taxonomy.
+The taxonomy was manually audited by a verification expert by analyzing each coverage hole and verifying why it was missed.
+Future work involves adding an ``LLM-as-a-judge'' validation pass that generates reports for human audit.

 \textbf{Reasoning failures dominate on complex designs.} While aggregate numbers show a roughly even split (38 ceiling vs. 35 frontier), the distribution is sharply skewed by complexity. \textit{Chacha} has only methodology-bound holes.
-The complex designs (\textit{ethmac}, \textit{SD-card}, \textit{trng}, \textit{CAN}, \textit{AXI crossbar}) account for all 35 reasoning-failure holes, concentrated in protocol sequencing (R1). \textit{Ethmac} is particularly revealing: 80\% of its residual coverage points are reasoning failures where the agent needed to construct Wishbone burst models, MII frame generators, and MDIO PHY responders. \textit{CAN} controller reinforces this pattern: requiring bit-accurate CAN frame generation, bit stuffing, and BTL-aligned timing.
-While the agent correctly diagnoses these problems, it fails to implement the solution in synthesizable SystemVerilog.
+The complex designs (\textit{ethmac}, \textit{SD-card}, \textit{trng}, \textit{CAN}, \textit{AXI crossbar}) account for all 35 reasoning-failure holes, concentrated in protocol sequencing (R1). \textit{Ethmac} is particularly interesting: 80\% of its residual coverage points are reasoning failures where the agent needed to construct Wishbone burst models, MII frame generators, and MDIO PHY responders. \textit{CAN} controller reinforces this pattern: requiring bit-accurate CAN frame generation, bit stuffing, and BTL-aligned timing.
+While the agent correctly diagnoses these problems, it fails to implement the solutions.
 This gap between diagnostic and generative capabilities is a key finding of our framework.

-\textbf{Methodology-bound holes define the achievable ceiling.} These holes cannot be closed without environmental changes: exposing tied-off registers, adding DFT hooks, or formal reachability analysis.
-Their small count ($<1$\%) confirms the methodology-bound ceiling exceeds 98\% on designs with residual coverage holes.
+\textbf{Methodology-bound holes define the achievable ceiling.} These holes cannot be closed without environmental changes such as exposing tied-off registers, adding Design-For-Test (DFT) hooks, or formal reachability analysis.
+They account for a small portion (<7\%) of the total residual coverage holes in our benchmarks.

 The coverage hole taxonomy maps directly to industry coverage exclusion and waiver practices.
-The methodology-bound categories (M1–M3) are standard exclusion targets; the reasoning frontiers (R1–R3) identify where human escalation (e.g., for spec updates) or BFM development would yield the highest return.
-CovAgent generates coverage point exclusion lists that can be reviewed by human engineers and incorporated into the verification regression environment.
+The methodology-bound categories (M1–M3) are exclusion targets; the reasoning frontiers (R1–R3) identify where human escalation (e.g., for spec updates) or Bus Functional Model (BFM) development would be useful.
+CovAgent generates coverage exclusion lists that can be reviewed by human engineers and incorporated into the verification environment.